Bumble and Bee Tea Rooms, Exmouth, Devon

 Sip a Moo Shake

-Seek refuge after a windswept walk along the seafront and warm up with delicious savoury dishes such as cauliflower cheese with scones.
-Or, on a balmy summer’s day, admire the flowers in the gardens and then come in for freshly baked cakes and cream tea.
+On a balmy summer’s day, admire the flowers in the gardens and then come in for freshly baked cakes and cream tea.
 Children will love Bumblebee Milk – hot milk with honey served in baby milk bottles and Moo Shakes with combinations such as milk and Mars bars.
+With fish finger sandwiches, baked beans on toast and Humpty Dumpty boiled eggs, there are plenty of options for feeding little ones.

 Come for Supper Club

-Owner Deborah has worked hard to make it a real community café.
-She hosts themed nights including a Moroccan evening where everyone is seated at communal tables.
+Owner Deborah has worked hard to make Bumble & Bee a real community café.
+She hosts regular themed supper nights where everyone is seated at communal tables.
 Every Thursday morning, there’s ‘Manshed’ where the men of Exmouth including local techies, writers and freelancers come together to network and chat over a coffee.

 Cycle and Take Tea